stacybri/GDP_satellite_maps/README.md

 # GDP_satellite_maps
-This is some R code to produce maps of GDP/km^2
+This is some R code to produce maps of GDP/km^2.
+Example data is for the country of Peru.

 # Data downloaded from Here:
 https://datacatalog.worldbank.org/dataset/gross-domestic-product-2010